 Between 600 and 900 people are diagnosed with aplastic anemia each year in the U.S. It can strike people of any age, race or gender, but it’s more common among children, teenagers and older adults.
 It is also more likely to occur in people of Asian heritage.

 MDS (myelodysplastic syndromes) is a group of disorders in which your blood-forming stem cells are defective and fail to make healthy, mature blood cells.
+Doctors consider MDS to be a slow growing form of blood and bone marrow cancer.
 With MDS, patients have low blood counts for at least one blood cell type and blood cells look abnormal under a microscope.
 Doctors must do a bone marrow biopsy to be certain of the diagnosis.
 Symptoms and the course of MDS vary for each patient depending on which blood cells are affected.

 The exact number of people who have MDS is unknown, but about 10,300 new cases were reported in the U.S. in 2003.
 This number is the result of data collected by the Surveillance, Epidemiology, and End Results (SEER) Program of the Centers for Disease Control (CDC) and the National Cancer Institute (NCI).
 This program only started collecting data in 2001.
 The number of people may be higher than reported because some doctors are still don’t know that they need to report MDS cases to a national registry.
 Some doctors believe there are as many as 12,000 to 15,000 new MDS cases a year.